-Varjo Announces Two New Human-Eye Resolution HMDs For Professional VR, Incorporating Support for SteamVR Content at Industry’s Highest Fidelity and Integrated Hand Tracking
+Varjo Announces Two New Human-Eye Resolution Virtual Reality HMDs For Professionals, Incorporating Support for SteamVR Content at Industry’s Highest Fidelity and Integrated Hand Tracking

 The new VR-2 and VR-2 Pro support SteamVR and the OpenVR Development Platform at industry’s highest resolutions for easy access to immersive content; VR-2 Pro offers integrated Ultraleap hand tracking (formerly Leap Motion) for enhanced interactivity

-15 October 2019 – Helsinki, Finland – Varjo™ (Shadow in Finnish) Technologies, the leader in industrial-grade VR/XR headsets, today announced it has doubled its product line offerings with two new state-of-the-art VR headsets – the VR-2 and the VR-2 Pro.
-These two new products (in addition to the VR-1 and XR-1) are part of Varjo’s ‘Resolution Revolution’, a product line committed to delivering human eye-resolution (over 60 PPD) and fidelity to the most demanding sectors of the professional market.
+15 October 2019 – Helsinki, Finland – Varjo™ (Shadow in Finnish) Technologies, the leader in industrial-grade VR/XR headsets, today announced it has doubled its product line offerings with two new state-of-the-art virtual reality HMDs – the VR-2 and the VR-2 Pro.
+These two new products are part of Varjo’s ‘Resolution Revolution’, a product line committed to delivering human eye resolution (over 60 PPD) and fidelity to the most demanding sectors of the professional market.
 With the introduction of the VR-2 and VR-2 Pro devices, Varjo is setting a new standard in visual clarity and lowering the barrier for enterprise usability of VR.

 Both the VR-2 and the higher-end VR-2 Pro include support for SteamVR® content as well as support for the OpenVR development platform from Valve® at ultra-high resolutions (up to 40 PPD/4K rendering per eye) so professional users can quickly and easily access a full range of applications for research, analytics, training and simulation, industrial design, and more.
 Through Varjo’s unmatched visual fidelity, these software tools are now ‘turbo-charged’ for the rigors of the professional market, delivering pixel-perfect clarity of 3D models and simulations.
 The VR-2 Pro also comes with integrated Ultraleap® hand tracking technology, which enables more intuitive interactions with the highest-fidelity VR content.
 This is especially impactful for simulation professionals who interact with physical controllers and switches as part of their VR training.